 It’s also possible to use the finally block to ensure that certain code is executed regardless of whether an exception is thrown or not.
 The finally block is optional and can be used to release resources or perform other clean-up actions.

-In addition to the try-catch statement, Java also provides the throws clause, which can be used to declare that a method may throw a specific exception.
-This allows the calling code to handle the exception, or to pass the exception up the call stack to the next level of the program.
+Alongside the try-catch statement, Java offers the throws clause as a tool to declare that a method potentially throws a particular exception.
+This declaration enables the calling code to either manage the exception or transmit it up the call stack to the subsequent program level.

 Now, since we are well equipped with the knowledge of exceptions and the process of Exception Handling in Java, Let’s deep dive into the topic of Checked Exceptions.